HigherLevelDev/local-tool-library/README.md

-# Full Stack Starter Project
+# Local Tool Library

-A modern, full stack application starter template built with NestJS, React, TypeScript, and SQLite/PostgreSQL.
+A community-driven platform for sharing and borrowing tools, built with NestJS, React, TypeScript, and SQLite/PostgreSQL.
+The Local Tool Library enables neighbors to share their tools, reducing the need for individual tool purchases and fostering community connections.

 ## Tech Stack